 The agency, which is handling PR activity for Mastercard’s sponsorship of the Brits, came under fire earlier today when it emerged it had offered Telegraph journalist Tim Walker press accreditation for the Brit Awards ceremony in exchange for publishing promotional tweets.
 Journalists, media commentators and members of the public were gobsmacked at the PR agency’s methods.

-In a statement, Ginny Paton, MD at House PR, said: “The role of the PR agency is to pursue all coverage opportunities on behalf of its clients.
+A statement from House PR, said: “The role of the PR agency is to pursue all coverage opportunities on behalf of its clients.
 This includes providing accurate brand references from the outset, for use across all platforms.
 It is a two-way conversation between the journalist and the PR in order to reach a mutually beneficial outcome. “

 In response to the situation, the PRCA, of which House PR is a member also released a statement.